Cyber Monday 2019: The best TV deals you can get now

 Originally published last month.
 Regularly updated with new deals.

-Discuss: Best TV deals for Cyber Monday 2019 (Updated): Save up to $400 on TCL, Vizio, LG, Samsung and Sony
+Discuss: Cyber Monday 2019 best TV deals (Updated): Save up to $700 on TCL, Vizio, LG, Samsung and Sony

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.